Advocacy

 The Medicare Drug Price Negotiation Program

-In 2022, Congress created the “Medicare Drug Price Negotiation Program” (MDPNP).
+In 2022, Congress created the “Medicare Drug Price Negotiation Program”.
 This program requires CMS to set prices for certain drugs covered under Medicare Part B (physician-administered drugs) and Part D (retail prescription drugs), starting with 10 high-spending, single-source drugs for 2026 and increasing to 20 per year by 2029.

-The Program excludes orphan drugs treating rare diseases from MDPNP CMS negotiation eligibility.
-However, this exclusion is limited to drugs treating a single rare disease.
-This narrow exclusion discourages research and development of treatments for other rare diseases.
+The Program excluded orphan drugs treating rare diseases from CMS negotiation eligibility.
+However, this exclusion was limited to drugs treating a single rare disease.
+This narrow exclusion discouraged research and development of treatments for other rare diseases.
+The passage of ORPHAN Cures addressed this unintended consequence of the Program, allowing for rare disease drugs to receive the exemption and protecting research incentives for subsequent rare disease indications.

 The Scale of the Problem